severinh/lunr.de.js/README.md

 Usage
 -----

-Include the plugin into a lunr index using lunr.Index.prototype.use.
+Include the plugin into a lunr index using `lunr.Index.prototype.use`.
 This plugin will replace the default stopword filter and stemmer with a German language specifc filter and stemmer.